Simke83/StudentskiDom/README.md

 2. Open project

-3. Create in SQL server database with name "StudentskiDom"
+3. Create in SQL server database with name "StudentskiDom" •••pay attention to the ConnectionString in Program.cs•••

-4. Insert all scripts("Kreiranje tabele","Insertovanje tabele","Skripta za brojanje") and execute.
+4. Insert all scripts("Kreiranje tabele","Insertovanje tabele","Skripta za brojanje") and execute

-5. Start Application with F5(Debug mode).
+5. Start Application with F5(Debug mode)

   •••You will need Viusal Studio 2017-1019•••